-To alleviate the pressing financial burden of the ever-increasing cost of living in New York City, many alumni and non-alumni have supported Cooper Union students by establishing named scholarships and fellowships.
+To alleviate the ever-increasing cost of living in New York City, many alumni and benefactors have supported Cooper Union students by establishing named scholarships and fellowships.
 The income generated by these special funds offers vital support to deserving students.

 COMMENCEMENT AWARDS AND PRIZES

-Irma Giustino Weiss Prize for exceptional creative potential in architecture or art, endowed in 2002 by Cooper Union alumna Irma Giustino Weiss (A45).
+Irma Giustino Weiss Prize, presented for exceptional creative potential in architecture or art, was endowed in 2002 by Cooper Union alumna Irma Giustino Weiss (A’45).

 The Toni and David Yarnell Merit Award of Excellence in Architecture, presented to a graduating student who demonstrates exceptional ability and outstanding merit.

-The Snarkitecture Commencement Prize, to a graduating student from the School of Architecture or Art who demonstrates a committed interest in exploring the peripheries of their discipline in pursuit of the unexpected.
-Snarkitecture is a collaborative practice established in 2008 by Daniel Arsham (A'03) and Alex Mustonen (AR'05).
+The Snarkitecture Commencement Prize, awarded to a graduating student from the School of Architecture or School of Art who demonstrates a committed interest in exploring the peripheries of their discipline in pursuit of the unexpected.
+Snarkitecture is a collaborative practice established in 2008 by Daniel Arsham A'03, and Alex Mustonen AR'05.

-Edwin Sharp Burdell Award, to that member of The Cooper Union community who during the past year has done most to further the mutuality of science and art.
+Edwin Sharp Burdell Award, awarded to a member of The Cooper Union community who, during the past year, has done the most to further the mutuality of science and art.

-The American Institute of Architects Henry Adams Medal and Certificate of Merit, to one graduate who has displayed excellence throughout his/her academic career.
+The American Institute of Architects Henry Adams Medal and Certificate of Merit, presented to a graduate who has displayed excellence throughout his/her academic career.

-Alpha Rho Chi (National Professional Architectural Fraternity) Medal, to a graduating student who has shown an ability for leadership, who has performed willing service for his or her school or department and who gives promise of real professional merit.
+Alpha Rho Chi Medal (National Professional Architectural Fraternity), given to a graduating student who has shown an ability for leadership, who has performed willing service for his or her school or department, and who gives promise of real professional merit.

-The Abraham E. Kazan Award for Urban Design was established in 1965 by Co-Op Village in honor of Mr. Kazan, recognized as the father of non-profit cooperative housing programs.
-This is given to a graduating student for outstanding performance in urban design.
+The Abraham E. Kazan Award for Urban Design, established in 1965 by Co-Op Village in honor of Mr. Kazan, recognized as the father of non-profit cooperative housing programs.
+This award is given to a graduating student for outstanding performance in urban design.

-George Ledlie Prize, to a graduating student as selected by the dean.
+George Ledlie Prize, awarded to a graduating student selected by the dean.

-Peter W. Bruder Memorial Prize, to a graduating student for excellence in structures.
+Peter W. Bruder Memorial Prize, presented to a graduating student for excellence in structures.

-Allen N. Goldfischer Memorial Award, for a graduating student whose thesis project best explores relationships between humanistic and aesthetic principals in an urban context.
-This fund was established in 2004.
+Allen N. Goldfischer Memorial Award, established in 2004 and given to a graduating student whose thesis project best explores relationships between humanistic and aesthetic principals in an urban context.